NCAS-CMS/cfdm/docs/source/tutorial.rst

 * specify which netCDF variables which correspond to metadata constructs should also be returned as independent fields.

+All formats of netCDF3 and netCDF4 files can be read.

 .. _inspection:

 Inspection